dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w010-hooks/API.md

 Using loopback means the lookup process can be frozen at any time if taking too long and a new block made, with the operation continuing in the next block.

+`useBlock` and `useState` are reader functions, whose purpose is to read from the blocks of other chains and insert those results back in to the executing current block.
+Such reading is always relative to the root chain, so that consistency and repeatability is assured.

 ## Frontend Implementation

 Whenever an api call is made, our code does a stacktrace on it, and looks for the special name assigned to a containing function that ran this instance of the user supplied code.
 Upon finding its hook, it looks up any previously resolved requests, and if none are found, makes a new request that will be returned at the end of the function execution.